Step 2: Revealing the design

 Right before our holiday, we sat down with our Swiss manufacturers to discuss some design choices for the Airain Sous-Marine, based on the CoLAB polls.
 One of the conclusions is that we may have to rebalance some aesthetic decisions against technological considerations, to ensure the best possible watch quality.
 A tricky process, but we’re confident the definitive watch will be in its best form!

-That said, we will be opening the first pre-order round in October.
+That said, we will be opening the first pre-order round early December.
 If you don’t want to miss it, keep a close watch on our social channels and your inbox.

 First Glimpse of New Airain Sous-Marine Re-Edition